Stocks tumble as rate pressures grow, inflation report looms

-NEW YORK (AP) — Stocks are falling on Wall Street Thursday following the latest reminder that central banks now care more about fighting inflation than propping up markets.
+NEW YORK (AP) — Stocks on Wall Street tumbled Thursday following the latest reminder that central banks now care more about fighting inflation than propping up markets.

+Wall Street’s losses accelerated as the closing bell for trading approached, with traders scrambling to get in last moves ahead of a highly anticipated report on U.S. inflation due Friday morning.
+The S&P 500’s drop more than doubled in the final hour of trading.

-The losses were even sharper across the Atlantic after the European Central Bank said it would raise interest rates next month for the first time in more than a decade.
-Another hike is set for September, possibly by double July's increase, and the central bank will halt its bond-buying program next month.
+The weakness for markets started on the other side of the Atlantic after the European Central Bank said it would raise interest rates next month for the first time in more than a decade.
+Another hike is set for September, possibly by double July's increase, and the central bank will also halt its bond-buying program next month.

 It all marks a “sea change” in policy for the European Central Bank, according to Marilyn Watson, head of global fundamental fixed income strategy at BlackRock.

-It's part of a growing global tide where central banks are removing ultra-low interest rates that goose borrowing, economic growth and stock prices.
+And it's part of a growing global tide where central banks are removing the ultra-low interest rates that were meant to goose borrowing, economic growth and stock prices through the pandemic.
 Instead, they've swung their focus toward raising interest rates and making other moves to slow growth in order to knock down high inflation.

 The risk is that such moves could cause a recession if they're too aggressive.
 Even if central banks can pull off the delicate balancing act and avoid a recession, higher interest rates put downward pressure on stocks and all kinds of investments regardless.